jayson-lennon/rust-bdd-techniques/README.md

    - Use a minimal implementation.
 Don't add code in anticipation of what you might need later.
    - Refactor your implementation _and_ your test cases as needed.
 5. Go back to step 1

+In order to keep everything running quickly, run `watchexec cargo t` in another terminal to execute your tests as you code.
+This will give you feedback whenever you save a file, so you'll know right away if you break something.

+### Test Structure

 Structure your tests like this: